b0inbot/atosgi/README.md

 ### Usage

-The main rules are "bnd", "bundles".
+The main rules are `bnd`, `bundles`, and `bundles_test`

-"bnd" is used for applying bnd rules to a java\_library target.
+`bnd` is used for applying bnd rules to a java\_library target.
 The output of the bnd rule is an OSGI bundle that can be deployed.

-"bundles" is used for grouping related OSGI bundles together in a single group.
+`bundles` is used for grouping related OSGI bundles together in a single group.
 In documentation these are called Bundle Groups (see below).

+`bundles_test` is used for asserting all the bundles in a given group can boot up.

 See [examples/hello/BUILD](examples/hello/BUILD) for annotated usage.